karstendavidbakker/Prototype/README.md

 ##Steps

-1. button running on Arduino
+1.[x] button running on Arduino
+[]troubleshoot usb serial port error
+[ ]
-troubleshoot usb serial port error comment all lines in the used code get the random-data.py script to send data to the dcd Hub get the serial-data.py script to send data to the dcd hub.
+[ ] comment all lines in the used code
+[ ] get the random-data.py script to send data to the dcd Hub [ ] get the serial-data.py script to send data to the dcd hub.
-2. Serial data to webserver on pc
+2.[ ]
+Serial data to webserver on pc
-3. Serial data to Rpi
+3.[ ]
+Serial data to Rpi
-4. Accelerometer running on Arduino
+4.[ ]
+Accelerometer running on Arduino
-5. Serial data to webserver on pc
+5.[ ]
+Serial data to webserver on pc
-6. Serial data to Rpi
+6.[ ]
+Serial data to Rpi
-7. Rpi to bluetooth
+7.[ ]
+Rpi to bluetooth
-8. Phone to Cloud
+8.[ ]
+Phone to Cloud

+# Is there a cloud connection on the app

+# raspberry eduroam connection

+# writing line of code on bluetooth

+# Steps OK?

+# comment
+# take a slice of time and link that to a frequency.
+Look at amounts of zero crossing.
+How much is your max and your min in relation to 1 Sec.

+# webserver running on raspberry pi - D3 libaries to chose from, able to adapt to what to do.

+# jupiter notebook to do static analysis

+# next week: intensively collect data.

+# Use hub: combinate the data